 According to the FDA, the kids’ vaccine is a lower dose (10 micrograms) than what people 12 and older receive (30 micrograms).
 Children receive a two-dose primary series, administered 3 weeks apart with a smaller needle than the adult version of the vaccine.

-Is the COVID-19 vaccine safe for children?
+Are the COVID-19 vaccines and booster safe for children?

 “The vaccine’s safety was studied in approximately 3,100 children aged 5 through 11 who received the vaccine and no serious side effects have been detected in the ongoing study.”